-The front door gives access to an outer entrance hall, with fingerprint recognition device for access to the inner hall with trophy display cabinet.
+The front door gives access to an outer entrance hall, with access to the inner hall with trophy display cabinet by swipe card.

 The Clubhouse is on four floors:

-The first floor Dining Room, with its splendid mahogany furniture, is available for private luncheons and dinner parties.
+The first-floor Dining Room, with its splendid mahogany furniture, is available for private luncheons and dinner parties.
 It is used regularly for sports club dinners, and for lunchtime club tables.
 It has a seating capacity of 24, and may also be split in two for smaller but separate functions.
-Catering is mostly in house, but requires five days notice to allow for hire of serving staff, etc. Cuisine is of the highest standard, with prices held below any comparable restaurant in the city.
+Catering is mostly in-house but requires five days notice to allow for hire of serving staff, etc. The cuisine is of the highest standard, with prices held below any comparable restaurant in the city.

-On the top floor there is a small committee room, the Alan Burrough Room, named after a major benefactor.
-This comfortably seats eight, and may be used for meetings.
+On the top floor, there is the Alan Burrough Room, named after a major benefactor, also known as the Committee Room.
+This comfortably seats eight and may be used for meetings.
 It is decorated with the entire photographic history of Hawks’ Presidents, so far as it exists.

 Members may book exclusive use of any of the rooms, subject to not conflicting with reasonable use by the Resident Hawks.
 More particularly, with appropriate notice, it is possible to book the whole building for a function, especially at times when the premises would not be otherwise used, or only lightly used.